woocommerce/woocommerce/plugins/woocommerce/readme.txt

 * Dev - Add mobile data to WCTracker. #30415
 * Tweak - Remove hardcode category banners in Settings > Marketplace and use the WooCommerce.com API instead. #30938
 * Tweak - Show a search again message when marketplace results are empty. #30642
+* Tweak - Add promoted cards styling to marketplace section. #30861
 * Enhancement - Add ratings, reviews and icons into Marketplace's Product Cards. #30840
 * Enhancement - Update Storefront banner width and track links in the marketplace page. #30882
 * Enhancement - Revamp the WooCommerce Marketplace page. #30900

-**WooCommerce Admin - 2.8.0 RC 2**
+**WooCommerce Admin - 2.8.0 **

-* Add - Store Profiler and Product task - include Subscriptions. #7734
+* Fix - Issue where stock activity panel was not rendering correctly. #7817
+* Fix - Increase CSS specificity to avoid conflicts and broken panel styling. #7813
+* Fix - Updated link to WooCommerce Developers Blog in readme.txt. #7824
 * Fix - Fixed navigation menu text color after Gutenberg 11.6.0. #7771
 * Fix - Add status param to notes/delete/all REST endpoint, to correctly delete all notes. #7743
 * Fix - Allow already installed marketing extensions to be activated. #7740